 Four years ago, I lunched at Chef Naoko Bento Café, a Japanese restaurant on the edge of Portland’s downtown district.
 The storefront was unremarkable like the surroundings.
 Interstate 405 was practically its western border.
 On my visit, a semi-truck parked just outside blocked sunlight from lighting the interior.
-The atmosphere inside was a lot more pleasant.
-The interior was cramped though.
-Customers sat at the few tables spaced close to each other.
-At one of them, a diner sat near enough to my wife and me to be almost sitting at ours; we wound up having a nice conversation with her.
+The atmosphere inside was a lot more pleasant, though the interior was cramped.
+Customers sat at the few tables spaced really close to each other.
+A diner sat near enough to my wife and me to be for all intents and purposes sitting at ours; we wound up having a nice conversation with her.
 But the food sang, made by the creative mind and skillful hands of owner and chef Naoko Tamura using organic and natural, mostly locally sourced ingredients.
 It was here I had my first taste of food (chicken) marinated in shio koji.

 With renovation came menu changes.
 Dinner is now prix fixe omakase-style, Thursdays-Saturdays only.
 The makunouchi (bento box) meals that used to be served at Chef Naoko for lunch and dinner are no more, replaced by lunch trays, donburi and udon, served at lunch only, Wednesdays-Saturdays.